Sleep Supplements Archives | Optimal Circadian Health

 During REM sleep sleep apnea episodes often intensify, leading to a severe drop in oxygen levels (Javaheri, 2017).
 This occurs due to the loss of muscle tone that characterizes this sleep stage.
 This can cause the airways to narrow or collapse more easily, exacerbating apnea symptoms (Joosten et al., 2014).

-Needless to say, sleep apnea turns your restful night into an obstacle course, leading to poor sleep quality and leaving you feeling more like a zombie than a refreshed, ready-to-take-on-the-day human being (Kendzerska et al., 2014), but I’m sure we don’t need to tell you that.
+Needless to say, turns your restful night into an obstacle course, leading to poor sleep quality and leaving you feeling more like a zombie than a refreshed, ready-to-take-on-the-day human being (Kendzerska et al., 2014), but I’m sure we don’t need to tell you that.

 So, remember, quality sleep isn’t just a luxury—it’s a necessity.
 Your body will thank you for it!